 The Nervecentre platform uses vital signs, EWS and pathology results to inform the early diagnosis of sepsis.
 Algorithms, based on sepsis indicators and NICE guidance, are applied to local/regional clinical rules to help identify early onset.
 Critically, when a patient presents early indications of sepsis, the platform’s intelligent alert system immediately alerts the right clinicians and nurses to ensure that care is appropriately escalated, prioritised and carried out.
 Moreover, the system not only alerts clinical staff, it intuitively links with pathology to provide clear visibility of when results have been received or are still to be reviewed.
 The combination of the algorithm, automated escalation and task prioritisation helps eliminate the human factors that can delay the identification and treatment of sepsis.

 County Durham & Darlington’s deployment of the sepsis application was piloted in April 2017 before being rolled-out fully across its acute sites the following month.
-It has transformed operational processes across the trust and driven substantial improvements in the care of patients with sepsis.
+It has transformed operational processes across the trust and driven substantial improvements in the care of adult patients with sepsis.
 “Fundamentally, the organisation has a greater understanding and visibility of its sepsis population,” says Paul Latimer.
 “Prior to the deployment, the trust could neither quantify nor prove the size of its sepsis problem at any given time, presenting an immediate barrier to attempts to drive quality improvement.
 Moreover, our clinical staff are empowered by having real-time information – in their pockets, wherever they are – that helps them prioritise and respond to patient needs quickly and appropriately.
 This rules out human error and drives up quality.”

-The deployment of the sepsis application, underpinned and powered by the bedrock of Nervecentre’s e-Observations, has meant that every single in-patient admitted to County Durham & Darlington’s acute hospitals is now screened for sepsis.
+The deployment of the sepsis application, underpinned and powered by the bedrock of Nervecentre’s e-Observations, has meant that every single adult in-patient admitted to County Durham & Darlington’s acute hospitals is now screened for sepsis.
 This represents a significant improvement on previous performance.
 Prior to the introduction of Nervecentre screening, 46% of in-patients were screened for sepsis – with levels as low as 37% in Q3 2016/17.
 By May 2017, this had climbed to 100%.

-Similarly, the number of patients with sepsis receiving antibiotic treatment within one hour of diagnosis has risen significantly.
+Similarly, the number of adult patients with sepsis receiving antibiotic treatment within one hour of diagnosis has risen significantly.
 The methodology used to record data in 2016/17 is different from that deployed in 2017/18 – improvements in the identification of sepsis means that the data sample now includes a higher proportion of patients with the condition.
 Despite this important nuance, the comparative outcomes are impressive.
 Prior to the introduction of Nervecentre screening, the number of patients administered antibiotics within one hour of a sepsis diagnosis was 29%.
 In May 2017, that figured had grown to 93% – and has continued to perform in excess of 90% in the months that have followed.

 Paul Latimer says: “Our goal has always been to provide assurance to patients that County Durham & Darlington NHS Foundation Trust is a safe environment that delivers high quality care.
 Our work with Nervecentre is a great example of that commitment.
 The mobile platform is helping us support our staff with tools to recognise – and respond to – a potentially life-threatening condition.
 And it’s allowing us to provide the assurance that every patient that comes into our care will be screened for sepsis – and treated promptly and appropriately.”